GerlechJen/Election-Analysis/README.md

 ## Chalenge Overview

-In carrying out this analysis, I began by initializing an empty county list called counties that would hold the names of the counties.I also initialized an empty dictionary called county_votes that would hold the county as the key and the votes cast for each county as the values.To hold the county name for the county with the largest turnout, I initiallized an empty string "largest_county".
+In carrying out this analysis, I began by initializing an empty county list called "counties" that would hold the names of the counties.
+I also initialized an empty dictionary called "county_votes" that would hold the county as the key and the votes cast for each county as the values.
+To hold the county name for the county with the largest turnout, I initiallized an empty string "largest_county".
 The variables "largest_count" and "largest_percentage" were initialized to hold the number of votes of the county that had the largest turnout and the percentage voter turnout of the county respectively.

 In the already created for loop, a script was created to get the county name from each row.
 A decision statement was created to check if the county name acquired using the for loop is already in the counties list.
-If the county is not in the list, it is added to the counties list.
+If the county was not in the list, it was added to the counties list.
 The code below shows how this was executed.

 ``` python
    if county_name not in counties: